 Grumpy-Sunshine

 One lead is cynical, closed-off, emotionally armoured.
 The other is warm, optimistic, bright.
 The grumpy one can't help being softened.
 The sunshine one can't help being protective.
 This trope has been having a moment for three straight years.
-Book that nails it: Twisted Love by Ana Huang.
-Sports version: Icebreaker by Hannah Grace.
+Book that nails it: Twisted Love (Amazon) by Ana Huang.
+Sports version (gender-reversed): Icebreaker by Hannah Grace.

 Second Chance Romance